toolblaster/toolblaster/README.md

 Our Core Pillars:

 🔒 Privacy-First (Local Storage): What happens on your device stays on your device.
 All our productivity and calculation tools run completely client-side.
-We do not track, upload, or process your private financial inputs on central servers.
+We do not track, upload, or process your private inputs on central servers.

 ⚡ Built for Speed: Zero bloat, instant load times, and vanilla JavaScript compiled logic for a seamless user experience.